 SFR Rationale FAU_ARP.1 This component detects potential security violations and aids in meeting the objective O.AUDREC.
 FAU_GEN.1EX This component describes the data generated for the audit and aids in meeting the objective O.AUDREC.
 It also aids in meeting O.ACCOUN.
 FAU_SAA.1 The component describes the security violation analysis and aids in meeting the objective O.AUDREC.
 FAU_SAR.1 The component requires an audit review and contributes to the objectives O.AUDREC.

-FAU_SAR.2 This component assigns who can view the audit log and contributes to O.AUDREC.
+SFR Rationale FAU_SAR.2 This component assigns who can view the audit log and contributes to O.AUDREC.
 FAU_SAR.3 This component allows the searching of the audit log and contributes to O.AUDREC.
-FAU_STG.1 This component makes sure that the audit log can be written and contributes to O.AUDREC.
-FAU_STG.4 This component requires a prevention of audit data loss and contributes to O.AUDREC.
+FAU_STG.1:1 This component makes sure that the audit log can be written and contributes to O.AUDREC.
+FAU_STG.1:2 This component requires a prevention of audit data loss and contributes to O.AUDREC.
+FAU_STG.4:1 This component makes sure that the audit log can be written and contributes to O.AUDREC.
+FAU_STG.4:2 This component requires a prevention of audit data loss and contributes to O.AUDREC.
 FDP_IFC.1:1 This component defines the unauthenticated user SFP that describes the data flow control for users of the firewall.
-The component aids in meeting O.MEDIAT.
-FDP_IFC.1:2 This component defines the authenticated user SFP that describes the data flow control for users of the firewall that use the FTP- or TELNET-relay.
-The component aids in meeting O.MEDIAT.
+The component aids in meeting O.MEDIAT and O.MISUSESSH.
+FDP_IFC.1:2 This component defines the authenticated user SFP that describes the data flow control for users of the firewall that use the FTP-, TELNET, or SMTP-relay (if configured).
+The component aids in meeting O.MEDIAT and O.MISUSESSH.
 FDP_IFC.1:3 This component defines the identified side channel user SFP that describes the data flow control for users of the firewall that use the side channel authentication.
 The component aids in meeting O.MEDIAT.
 FDP_IFC.1:4 This component defines the authenticated gui user SFP that describes the data flow control for users of the firewall that change their password or register a side channel.
 The component aids in meeting O.MEDIAT.
 FDP_IFC.1:5 This component defines the authenticated administrator SFP that describes the data flow control for administrators of the firewall.
 The component aids in meeting O.MEDIAT.
-FDP_IFF.1:1 This component describes the access control for the unauthenticated user SFP and contributes to O.MEDIAT.
-FDP_IFF.1:2 This component describes the access control for the authenticated user SFP and contributes to O.MEDIAT.
+FDP_IFF.1:1 This component describes the access control for the unauthenticated user SFP and contributes to O.MEDIAT and O.MISUSESSH.
+FDP_IFF.1:2 This component describes the access control for the authenticated user SFP and contributes to O.MEDIAT and O.MISUSESSH.
 FDP_IFF.1:3 This component describes the access control for the identified side channel user SFP and contributes to O.MEDIAT.
 FDP_IFF.1:4 This component describes the access control for the authenticated gui user SFP and contributes to O.MEDIAT.
-FDP_IFF.1:5 This component describes the access control for the authenticated
+FDP_IFF.1:5 This component describes the access control for the authenticated administrator SFP and contributes to O.MEDIAT.
+FPT_STM.1 This component provides reliable time stamps and contributes to